 Why do I need a bonded title?

-A Georgia bonded title is required if vehicle owner does not physically possess the title to his or her newly purchased vehicle.
+A Georgia bonded title is required if a vehicle owner does not physically possess the title to his or her newly purchased vehicle.
 If the owner is unable to prove ownership of the vehicle in Georgia due to a missing car title, stolen or defective document, there is an option to provide appropriate security in the form of a title bond.
 By posting a Georgia title bond, the principal guarantees that the vehicle was not stolen or sold under any fraudulent pretenses.

 Are you planning to sell cars or other vehicles?
 Visit our Georgia vehicle dealer bond page for more information regarding why you need this bond and how much it costs.

 Who requires you to get a vehicle title bond?

 The Georgia Department of Revenue Commissioner requires individuals who own vehicles with missing or stolen titles to post 4-year surety bonds.
 The bond amount will be twice the value of the vehicle being titled.
 If your appraisal amount is less than $2,500 your bond amount will be $5,000 - the minimum bond amount required in Georgia.
 Please note that applicants must verify their required bond amount with the state prior to bonding.

 How long is the title bond valid for?